csspacecoast/www/content/_index.md

 # Welcome!

-The *Church of Christ, Scientist,* is designed to commemorate the words and works of Christ Jesus.
+The *Church of Christ, Scientist,* commemorates the words and works of Christ Jesus.
 Christian Science teaches that God is Love and that we are His beloved children.
 Understanding God's nature and His power leads to healing in individual lives, as well as in the community and the world.